npge/lua-npge/API.md

 Fragments are compared as tuples
 (sequence.name, min-pos, max-pos, ori).
 Min-pos is minimum of start and stop.
 Max-pos is maximum of start and stop.
+*Note*.
+For parted fragments the same definition is used.

 ```lua
 >  part1 < part2